-From an original story that Emer Nolan composed for ‘Write A Book’, her Mum, Sineaid Doyle has written a book.
-Titled ‘Mary Wolftide’, it is now available on Kindle.
+From an original story that Emer Nolan composed for ‘Write A Book’, her Mum, Sineaid Doyle has written a book, called ‘Mary Wolftide’.

 Now to this ‘Hall of Fame’ we add poet Vincent Forsyth.
 Vinnie Forsyth was in Junior Infants with us in the early 2000s.
 He moved with his family to Wexford in 2006.
 He is in 5th Year now in Enniscorthy and is writing poetry.
 Having left our school ten years ago, we can take no credit for Vincent’s success but we really wanted to know what made him a poet!